tensorflow/datasets/docs/add_dataset.md

     disk, then you need to overwrite `get_serialized_info()` to match the specs of the `tf.train.Example`

+1. If your connector only contains one value, then the `get_tensor_info`, `encode_sample`, and `decode_sample` methods can directly return single value (without wrapping it in a dict).

-If your feature is a container of sub-features, you may want to inherit from `tfds.features.FeatureDict` instead and call `super().encode_sample` and `super().decode_sample` to reuse boilerplate code when dealing with nested features.
+2. If your connector is a container of multiple sub-features, the easiest way is to inherit from `tfds.features.FeaturesDict` and use the `super()` methods to automatically encode/decode the sub-connectors.
+See `tfds.features.OneOf` as example.

-Have a look at the
+Have a look at the doc of `tfds.features.FeatureConnector` for more details and the
 [features package](https://github.com/tensorflow/datasets/tree/master/tensorflow_datasets/core/features/)
-for examples.
+for more examples.

 ## Large datasets and distributed generation